‘A Hidden Culture’ is an occasional blog and website of independent folklorist & oral historian, Ruth Hazleton.

-Topics: Food, family, traditions, music, dance, children’s culture, arts, superstitions, history.
-Prejudice, politics, gender, conflict and other contemporary issues.
-The everyday aspects of our lives that inform who we are through intangible culture.
+Topics of interest include: tradition, customs, foodways, family, music, dance, children’s culture, arts, superstition, history, prejudice, politics, gender and other contemporary issues – the everyday aspects of our lives that inform who we are through intangible culture.

-Ruth Hazleton lives in Melbourne, Australia, has studied Australian Folklife/Oral History at a postgraduate level, worked in the field (specialising in children’s folklore) and contributed to a number of publications.
+Ruth lives in Melbourne, Australia, has studied Australian Folklife/Oral History at a postgraduate level, worked in the field (specialising in children’s folklore & music traditions) and contributed to a number of publications.

 Ruth currently works as a contractor to the National Library of Australia as an oral history/folklore interviewer – contributing to a various projects within the library’s vast collection and also to the Ruth Hazleton Oral History & Folklore Collection.